ivoa/major-version-transition/README.rst

 the README as ReStructuredText.
 Feel free to change directly or to do a Pull Request; don't forget to add yourself to the authors).

+A previous attempt to tackle this issue, strickly in XML schema, was documented in a technical note, XML Schema Versioning Policies\ [#schemaversioning]_.
+The proposed policies in this document haven't had much up take (only in the VOSpace 2.1 specification?), and require a lot of code complexity in both client and server.

 Desiderata
 ----------